Longferret/Docker-Hadoop-Spark/README.md

 The `ACTOR` has a separation degree of `DISTANCE` from `SEP_ACTOR` and `SEP_ACTOR`, `ACTOR` are the codes of the actors.

+A Distance of 2147483647 means the actor is not connected to the separation actor.

-The output I generated is in the compressed folder `workdir/outputs/outputs.tar.xz` as MR_Sep_Deg.txt
+The output I generated is at `workdir/outputs/MR_Sep_Deg.txt`.

 ## Average Rating using Hadoop
 To calculate the average rating of all actors, we will use the file "AvgRating.java".